 Objectives of the AAEDIRP

-Conduct Research on Aboriginal Economic Development
+Fund and Facilitate Research on Aboriginal Economic Development

 - All research conducted is community-based participatory research, linking the needs of Aboriginal communities with post-secondary resources in order to promote and enhance Atlantic Aboriginal community economic development.
 The AAEDIRP builds bridges between universities and Atlantic Aboriginal communities; and provides ongoing support to Aboriginal communities and to Aboriginal and non-Aboriginal researchers from inception through to implementation of the research.